2026 Jan-Feb GRCA/Clear Creek

 Day 1

-Mather Campground to the store for a last hot breakfast, then around the rim eastward to South Kaibab to the Tipoff shelter then down to Black Bridge and Bright Angel campground at just over mile 10.
+Mather Campground to the Village Market for a hot breakfast, then around the rim eastward to South Kaibab to the Tipoff shelter then down to Black Bridge and Bright Angel campground at just over mile 10.
 I'll rest and get some water.
 If the weather is poor or I'm not feeling it I'll stay at the campground, but this would be a short day.
 This would be a repeat of my R2R via the AZT in 2022.
-The group I was with got a permit for CBG but it's only 10 miles and we got there and had lunch and then just hung around.
+The group I was with got a permit for CBG but it's only 10 miles and we got there and had lunch and then just hung around the whole afternoon.
 If the weather is decent and I'm feeling good I will hike another few miles and climb ~1300ft to gain the Tonto Platform, there are flat spots around mile 13 before Sumner Wash and the AJ9 boundary.

 Day 2